sicksides88/waisy-beats-111/README.md

 ## 🧪 How to Test the Demo

 We have a **public beta** available for testing.
-Follow these steps to experience the Avalanche blockchain integration:
+Follow these steps to experience the Waisy ecosystem and see the Avalanche blockchain integration in action:

+**Important Note:** The platform is fully functional with a working beat marketplace, but the complete blockchain integration is still in development.
+You can experience the full ecosystem (web platform for producers, mobile app for artists, beat store, AI recommendations) and see the blockchain features that are currently implemented (producer SBT certification).
+The license purchase API with automatic NFT minting is still being completed.

 ### Step 1: Join Beta Program